213withani/react/ThinkingInReact.md

 The components will only have render() methods since this is a static version of your app.
 [Basically no private methods or other methods yet.]

 one-way data flow (also called one-way binding)

+# Step 3: Identify The Minimal (but complete) Representation Of UI State

+UI interactive : trigger changes

+minimal set of mutable state

+minimal representation of state : compute everything else

+ex keep a todo list copy, then compute length and use as count

+## Data

+* products
+* search text
+* checkbox value
+* filtered list